foxglove/mcap/docs/motivation/evaluation-of-robotics-data-recording-file-formats.md

 Whereas rosbag1 refers to both a file format definition and two reference implementations (C++ and Python), rosbag2 is a C API with a plugin interface for implementations, plus a default implementation using SQLite as the on-disk format.
 Since this document is focused on serialization formats, rosbag2 will be defined as the default SQLite implementation.
 This format is serialization agnostic, deterministic, but not (yet) self-describing, although there is [ongoing work](https://github.com/ros2/rosbag2/issues/782) to address that.
 It does not require a priori channel knowledge, is [corruption resistant](https://www.sqlite.org/howtocorrupt.html), and is read-optimized except in the web use case.
 The significant shortcomings are around write-optimization (not append-only, the index is updated per row insert), lack of compression support at write time beyond the individual message level, and requiring the entire file to be read into memory in the web use case (via [sql.js](https://sql.js.org/)).
 SQLite also poses challenges to standardization.
 The Internet Engineering Task Force, W3C, and other standards bodies require any specification to have two independent implementations to graduate to a standard.
 SQLite has only ever had a single implementation that is cross-compiled to different platforms, which caused the Web SQL Database proposal to [reach an impasse](https://www.w3.org/TR/webdatabase/).

-### Length-delimited Protobufs
+### Length-delimited Protobuf

 From interviewing various robotics companies, the most popular serialization format outside of ROS is to write protobuf messages to disk with a simple length delimiter or short message header.
 If timestamps are included in every message, this can be deterministic, but the initial .proto schemas must be bundled as well to meet the self-describing criteria.
 This approach does not require a priori channel knowledge and supports big and small data.
 It does not provide any explicit corruption resistance, although a truncated final message can sometimes be detected by a serialization failure.
 It is a write-optimized append-only approach, and compression can be supported by piping the write output through a compressor.
-Protobufs have been submitted as an [Internet-Draft](https://datatracker.ietf.org/doc/html/draft-rfernando-protocol-buffers-00) (I-D) standard.
+Protobuf has been submitted as an [Internet-Draft](https://datatracker.ietf.org/doc/html/draft-rfernando-protocol-buffers-00) (I-D) standard.
 The significant shortcomings are that by nature of defining around a single serialization format, it is not serialization agnostic, and that without a well-defined standard, the files produced by different implementations will be incompatible.
 The lack of read-optimization excludes its use in playback or analysis tools that require random seeking.

 ### Apollo Cyber RT

 Cyber RT includes its own recording file format.
 However, the documentation of the format itself (opposed to the software APIs surrounding it) is scarce.
-It is likely similar to Length-delimited Protobufs for the purpose of this discussion.
+It is likely similar to Length-delimited Protobuf for the purpose of this discussion.

 ## Existing Big Data Formats